vmware-archive/gemfire-dynamic-security/DEVNOTES.md

 - SECADMIN cannot query \_gemusers or execute security admin.
 Function: PASS
 - SECADMIN can read and query data in normal regions regions:PASS
 - SECADMIN can write data:  PASS
+- The following test test the initialization login ...

-- if first access is from a client, ensure that cluster gets initialized (what if client uses gfpeer ? should work but all client actions will not be authorized)
+  - if the first thing to access the cluster is a client using gfadmin, the client can use the cluster.
+PASS
+  - if the first thing to access the cluster is a client using gfpeer, the client cannot access the cluster and a "Not Authorized" message is given.
+PASS
+  - if a client authenticating as a WRITER is the first thing to access the cluster, the client is able to use the cluster.

 # Possible Future Enhancements #